watzo/aksy/README.txt

 3. Known issues and limitations in this release

-* After executing the disktools.get_disklist() method the internal sysex buffer gets messed up.
-This might indicate a deeper problem with Aksy and the sampler's sysex buffer, or just be a bug in this command as Ak.Sys is using s56k sysex commands for disk related functions.

-* Win32 and Mac OS X have not seen much testing yet.
+* Mac OS X hasn't been recently tested yet.

 * Multiple instances of Aksy are currently not supported.

-* Multiple samplers are not supported; currently the first found will be instantiated.
+* Multiple samplers of the same product type are not supported; currently the first found will be instantiated.
+Different samplers (eg. a combination of Z4, MPC and a S5000) should work.

-* Aksy can't always recover from certain USB error conditions, like broken pipes (USB stall, visible as return code -32).
-If the sampler's reset_usb() method doesn't work, replug the usb cable or reboot the sampler.

 * Not all sampler methods have been tested extensively.
 Some are known to not be implemented on the sampler itself, but there could be more methods